Holmvatnet, Rana

-Holmvatnet is a lake and a reservoir in the municipality of Rana in Nordland county, Norway.
+Holmvatnet is a lake and a reservoir in Rana Municipality in Nordland county, Norway.
 It is located northeast of the villages of Mæla and Myklebustad.

 The present lake was formed during the building of the Sjona hydroelectric power station during the early 1970s, when the original Holmvatnet was dammed and flowed together with the lake Nedre Fagervollvatnet further upstream.
 The reservoir has an area of 4.84 km2 and the elevation is regulated between 275 and 254.3 m above sea level.